donatj/AlikeColorFinder/README.md

 ## Why

-***Very similar*** but *not* identical colors seem to pop up really often in CSS files of any age, and I became **sick** of them.
+***Very similar*** but *not* identical colors seem to pop up really often in CSS files of any reasonable age, and I became **sick** of them.
 This started as a little script to help me find them in a stylesheet, and grew into this full-fledged tool.

 ## Requirements